muziejus/wandering-rocks/markdown/fabulaandsjuzet.md

 different modes of spatiotemporality offered by fabula and sjužet.
 Yet because of the necessary temporal component of spatiotemporality, it doesn’t suffice to think of “Wandering Rocks” with a fixed map showing everyone’s journeys.
-The animation—two of them, in fact—is the only way to remain true to the simultaneity of the episode.
+The animation—two of them, in fact—is the only way to provide a glimpse of the “simultaneity,” such as it exists, of the episode (Anderson, 24–26).

 Furthermore, “Wandering Rocks”’s focus on minor characters also highlights the tension between the world of the novel (where the fabula is) and its art (where the sjužet is).
-The episode takes the reader out of the frame of the Odyssey, of the story of Stephen and Bloom.
+The episode takes the reader out of the frame of _The Odyssey_, of the story of Stephen and Bloom.
 Instead, it showcases Dublin and its inhabitants, a side story populated by masses of minor characters not typically given the space to breathe in a novel.